Gamak Ghar

 Gamak Ghar is a 2019 Indian Maithili-language feature film written, edited, produced, and directed by Achal Mishra.
 The film premiered at 21st MAMI Mumbai Film Festival 2019, where it won the inaugural Manish Acharya Award for New Voices in Indian Cinema.

 The film chronicles two decades of a family house in a small village in Darbhanga, Mithila.

 Plot

-Summer of 1998: a family has reunited at their ancestral home to celebrate a new birth in the family.
-It's a joyous, carefree occasion, with trips to the mango grove, game of cards, feast, and light-hearted conversations.
+Summer 1998: a family reunites at their ancestral home to celebrate a new birth in the family.
+It is a joyous, carefree occasion, with trips to the mango grove, games of cards, feasts, and light-hearted conversations.

-Autumn of 2010: The landscape of the village has changed significantly.
-Awkward lunch conversations, formality in speech, and undiscussed decisions, show that the family is not as close as it used to be.
-While the elders struggle with tangled family dynamics, the younger ones reminisce about the old times with fondness, digging up old family photos and memorabilia.
+Autumn 2010: the landscape of the village has changed significantly.
+Awkward lunch conversations, formal speech, and unspoken decisions reveal that the family is no longer as close as it once was.
+While the elders struggle with tangled family dynamics, the younger members reminisce fondly about the old days, digging up old family photographs and memorabilia.

-Winter of 2019: Engulfed in a dense fog, the house feels like a ghost of its former self.
-Nobody visits the house anymore, and the neglect is visible in the mouldy walls, flaking-off plaster, and unhinged doors.
+Winter 2019: engulfed in a dense fog, the house feels like a ghost of its former self.
+Nobody visits the house any more, and the neglect is visible in the mouldy walls, flaking plaster, and unhinged doors.